kevinmbeaulieu/kevinmbeaulieu.com/README.md

 # Publish

-Changes are automatically deployed by Heroku on commit to `master`.
+Changes are automatically deployed by Heroku on commit to `main`.